Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 Telegram sends me [notifications](#notifications) and I can send it [commands](#commands).
 #### Usage through the NodeRED Dashboard
 The NodeRED Dashboard can be used to control the system through buttons, text boxes and switches, but also displays alot of information.<br/>
-#### Example Scenarios
-Light Control: lights can be controlled through a Telegram command, a button by the lamp, a button on my NodeRED Dashboard, and a webhook on my phone's home screen

 <!-- ROADMAP -->
 ## Roadmap